INTRODUCTORY REMARKS REGARDING HUMAN GROSS ANATOMY

 MAIN TEXT OF DISSECTION MANUAL: The details of how to use the manual are included in the introduction of the manual itself.
 In short, the main text for each lab provides (1) objectives and goals, (2) procedures, (3) functional context, (4) clinical context, (5) dissection hints (as pop-outs), and (6) relevant images, (7) clinical correlates.
 Follow the manual the way you would a good cookbook (that has instructions and culinary context) paying attention to both the specific steps and larger functional and a relevance.

 PRE-LAB ACTIVITIES: At the beginning of many of the labs, there are pre-lab activities.
 Sometimes these are just information that will help you contextualize your dissection.
 Sometimes the activity is focused on osteology and can be completed you’re your bone box or in the model room before lab.
 Do these before you come to lab.
+These are separate from pre-lab quizzes administered through Bluedocs.
+You need both.

 OPTIONAL DISSECTIONS: These dissections should be read, and the designated illustrations studied.
 If time permits, you should take the opportunity to carry them out on your specimen.